-For Class A only or Class B only (where applicable, with accessories) dental medical devices, the applicant may choose to group their dental devices using the general grouping criteria described in GN-12-1 guidance document or this device specific grouping criteria using the DGT for product registration.
+For R2 >-- Class B only (where applicable, with accessories) dental medical devices, the applicant may choose to group their dental devices using the general grouping criteria described in GN-12-1 guidance document or this device specific grouping criteria using the DGT for product registration.
 DGT is not applicable to Class C and Class D dental medical devices.